chjacobsen/mystery-murder-generator/README.md

 How to run
 ----------
-> python -m mmgen
+> python3 -m mmgen

 To use a custom specfile:
-> python -m mmgen myspecfile
+> python3 -m mmgen myspecfile